Pauline and Bill Kombol, summer 1972, photo by Barry Kombol

 Bill Kombol – Dec.
 18, 1975

-I was trying to make sense of the uncertainties of where life was taking me.
+Post Script: I was trying to make sense of the uncertainties as to where life was taking me.
 At the moment, the tram car I was riding had no particular destination.
-But, I found comfort in believing it had a destiny.
+But I found comfort in believing it had a destiny.

 Forty-five years ago, I wrote this letter to Mom & Dad.
 I was in Paris near the end of my first of five months in Europe.
 My sister Danica (then known as Dana) was studying at the Sorbonne for a year so my parents decided to visit her during an extended vacation.